NOMU: Neural Optimization-based Model Uncertainty: Introduction

 Over the last decade, researchers have developed various methods to quantify model uncertainty for NNs.
 One strand of research considers Bayesian Neural Networks (BNNs), where distributions are placed over the NN's parameters \citep{graves2011practical,blundell2015weight,hernandez2015probabilistic}.
 However, variational methods approximating BNNs are usually computationally prohibitive and require careful hyperparameter tuning.
-Thus, BNNs are rarely used in practice \citep{wenzel2020good}.\footnote{We also conducted experiments with \citep{blundell2015weight}.
-However, we found that this method did not perform as well as the other considered benchmarks.
-Moreover, it was shown in \citep{gal2016dropout,lakshminarayanan2017simple} that \emph{deep ensembles} and \emph{MC dropout} outperform the methods by \citep{hernandez2015probabilistic} and \citep{graves2011practical}, respectively.
-Therefore, we do not include \citep{graves2011practical,blundell2015weight,hernandez2015probabilistic} in our experiments.}
+Thus, BNNs are rarely used in practice \citep{wenzel2020good}.

-In practice, \textit{ensemble methods} are more established. \citet{gal2016dropout} proposed \textit{Monte Carlo dropout (MCDO)} to estimate model uncertainty via stochastic forward passes.
-Interestingly, they could show that training a NN with dropout can also be interpreted as variational inference approximating a BNN. \citet{lakshminarayanan2017simple} experimentally evaluated ensembles of NNs and showed that they perform as good or better than BNNs.
+In practice, \textit{ensemble methods} are more established: \begin{itemize}[leftmargin=*,topsep=0pt,partopsep=0pt, parsep=0pt] \item \citet{gal2016dropout} proposed \textit{Monte Carlo dropout (MCDO)} to estimate model uncertainty via stochastic forward passes.
+Interestingly, they could show that training a NN with dropout can also be interpreted as variational inference approximating a BNN. \item \citet{lakshminarayanan2017simple} experimentally evaluated ensembles of NNs and showed that they perform as well as or better than BNNs.
 They proposed using \emph{deep ensembles (DE)}, which use NNs with two outputs for model prediction and data noise, and they estimate model uncertainty via the empirical standard deviation of the ensemble.
-DE is the most established state-of-the art ensemble method in terms of robustness and uncertainty quantification, shown to consistently outperform other ensemble methods \citep{ovadia2019can,fort2019deep,gustafsson2020evaluating,ashukha2020pitfalls}.
-Recently, \citet{wenzel2020hyperparameter} proposed \emph{hyper deep ensembles (HDE)}, an extension of DE where additional diversity is created via different hyperparameters and experimentally showed that HDE outperforms DE.
+DE is the most established state-of-the art ensemble method and has been shown to consistently outperform other ensemble methods \citep{ovadia2019can,fort2019deep,gustafsson2020evaluating,ashukha2020pitfalls}. \item Recently, \citet{wenzel2020hyperparameter} proposed \emph{hyper deep ensembles (HDE)}, an extension of DE where additional diversity is created via different hyperparameters, and they showed that HDE outperforms DE. \end{itemize}

 Despite the popularity of MCDO, DE and HDE, our empirical results suggest that none of them reliably capture all essential features of model uncertainty: MCDO yields tubular bounds that do not narrow at observed data points (which can already be observed in \Cref{fig:D41dJakobhfun}); DE and HDE can produce UBs that are sometimes unreasonably narrow in regions far from observed data or unreasonably wide at training points (as we will show in Section \ref{subsec:Regression}).